-b.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat guality fundamental of land health was not achieved, but significant causal factors are undetermined.

-c.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health were not achieved, but significant causal factor(s) are not within BLM's control.

-d.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat fundamental of land health was not achieved and the significant causal factor(s) for non-achievement has been determined, is ways to address the causal factor(s) are known and feasible, but no actions have been taken to make progress towards achievement.

-e.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, and the significant causal factor(s) for non-achievement are under BLM co the causal factors to made significant progress towards achievement are not known, are too costly to implement, or are not feasible with present technology.

-.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved and significant causal factor(s) of the non-achievement are under BLM controls of the non-achievement are und actions that are expected to result in significant progress toward achievement.

-g.
-Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but BLM has taken action on the causes of non-achievement, and BLM ha shows that the action(s) taken are indicate making significant progress (upward trend) toward achieving.

-.
-Public land acres within completed land health evaluation areas where the habitat quality fundamental of land health does not apply.

-Acreage of lands that have yet to be evaluated for achievement of the water guality fundamental of land health.

-within BLM control and

-ontrol, yet ways to address

-ntrol, but BLM has taken

-as monitoring data that
+- a.
+Acres of upland and wetland habitat and the miles of riparian habitats that have been evaluated and are achieving the habitat quality fundamental of land health. - b.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but significant causal factors are undetermined. - c.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health were not achieved, but significant causal factor(s) are not within BLM's control. - d.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat fundamental of land health was not achieved and the significant causal factor(s) for non-achievement has been determined, is within BLM control and ways to address the causal factor(s) are known and feasible, but no actions have been taken to make progress towards achievement. - e.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, and the significant causal factor(s) for non-achievement are under BLM control, yet ways to address the causal factors to made significant progress towards achievement are not known, are too costly to implement, or are not feasible with present technology. - f.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved and significant causal factor(s) of the non-achievement are under BLM control, but BLM has taken actions that are expected to result in significant progress toward achievement. - g.
+Acres of upland and wetland habitat and the miles of riparian habitats where the habitat quality fundamental of land health was not achieved, but BLM has taken action on the causes of non-achievement, and BLM has monitoring data that shows that the action(s) taken are indicate making significant progress (upward trend) toward achieving. - h.
+Public land acres within completed land health evaluation areas where the habitat quality fundamental of land health does not apply. - i.
+Acreage of lands that have yet to be evaluated for achievement of the water quality fundamental of land health.

-Fundamentals of Land Health (FLH), as described in 43 Code of Federal Regulations Subpart 4180.1 aredetermined to be critical to sustaining functioning ecosystems.
+Fundamentals of Land Health (FLH), as described in 43 Code of Federal Regulations Subpart 4180.1 are determined to be critical to sustaining functioning ecosystems.
 The Fundamentals of Land Health address the necessary physical components of functional watersheds, ecological processes required for healthy biotic communities, water quality standards, and habitat for threatened and endangered species or other species of special interest.
 To evaluate the achievement of the land health fundamentals, each BLM administrative state or Resource Advisory Council area identified a set of land health standards and related indicators.
 In total, 19 sets of land health standards are used across BLM lands to evaluate land health.
 Lands that are evaluated and found to be achieving applicable land health standards are considered to also be attaining the associated fundamentals of land health.